 Finding energy efficiency rebates in your area is not a difficult task—there are currently many options available to homeowners.

-The federal Investment Tax Credit (ITC) offers 30% back on your solar electrical systems until the end of 2019 (and after that lower percentage rates until end 2021).
+The federal Investment Tax Credit (ITC) offers 26% back on your solar electrical systems until the end of 2020.
 It applies to all types of solar home energy, including photovoltaic (PV) solar panels, solar shingles, and solar heating and cooling.

 In addition, many states, utilities and regulatory authorities offer their own incentives, which can help bring down the cost of installing a system substantially.

 What are incentives and rebates, and why are there so many available for solar energy?

 Solar incentives and rebates are programs offered to homeowners or businesses to promote new solar energy sales.